 - Washing machine

 - Separate utility room

 - Outdoor dining area immediately outside

-You will need plans and construction drawings for the builder, and to show compliance with the building regulations.
-Either an architect or architectural technologist can provide these.
+Work with an architect or architectural technologist to provide these.
 ‘They can also inspire you with design solutions that you may not have considered,’ says Hugo Tugman, founder of Architect Your Home (opens in new tab).
 'Hire someone who specialises in homeowner projects and get them to do a small amount of paid-for work, such as a sketch design, to see if they are the right person for the job.’

 Decide how much involvement you want them to have.
 ‘Some only offer a full service, also overseeing construction,’ says Alan Cronshaw of Acronym Architecture & Design.
 ‘Others offer a partial service, ending ties after planning and building control approval are gained.’

 Arrange to meet at least three contractors and, to obtain estimates, send them the plans, construction drawings and specification documents, plus the contract you want to use, so they can quote as accurately as possible.